 - Emotional trauma

 - Damages for wrongful death, including your loved one’s treatment costs, funeral and burial expenses

 - And more

-At William G. Kolodner, P.A., our personal injury lawyers will fight to get the full amount of compensation you deserve.
+At William G. Kolodner Personal Injury Lawyers, our personal injury lawyers will fight to get the full amount of compensation you deserve.
 We want to hold these negligent parties accountable for the damage they’ve caused to our communities and people just like you.

 Contact a Respected Baltimore Opioid Injury Lawyer for a Free Consultation Today